 Are you looking for a vegan alternative?
-Kalamata olives make a perfect vegan alternative for anchovies.
+Kalamata olives make a perfect vegan alternative to anchovies.
 This replacement gives a sweet and fruity taste.
 When combined with spices, they add a lot of texture to your dish.

 They pair well with vegetables and other fresh ingredients in salads and dressings.
 To substitute, one tablespoon of anchovy paste is equivalent to one tablespoon of chopped kalamata olives.